 Plenty of ports, Dual-WAN but no Link Aggregation

 On the back, the router has a power port and an on/off switch.
-On the front, there is one USB 3.0 port, one console port, ten network ports, all gigabit.
+There is one USB 3.0 port, one console port, ten network ports, all gigabit on the front.
 They include 8 LAN ports, two WAN ports.

-The use of the two WAN ports is to host two Internet connections at the same time, for either load-balancing or high availability.
+The use of the two WAN ports is to host two Internet connections simultaneously, for either load-balancing or high availability.

 Having two dedicated WAN ports is a bit redundant, however.
 Other Dual-WAN routers I’ve reviewed, such as the Synology RT2600ac or the Asus RT-AC86U, can turn one of their LAN ports into a second WAN port when need be.